The Path to a better future is right in front of you

-Master of Fine Arts in Film & Animation, Master of Fine Arts in Film & Animation
+Master of Fine Arts in Film & Animation

 The MFA program in film and animation enjoys state-of-the-art facilities.
 Students can create live-action production, screens, 2D, 3D or stop motion animation that is unique.
 The program is housed in a School of Film and Animation with full production facilities, as well as the additional support of highly specialized faculty in photography, imaging science, computer science, information technology, and printing.